 “Jesus Christ… for your sakes became poor” (2 Cor 8:9)

-September 1st – October 4th is when the Christian family unites for a worldwide celebration of prayer and action to protect our common home, known as the Season of Creation.
+September 1st – October 4th is the Season of Creation, when the Christian family unites for a worldwide celebration of prayer and action to protect our common home.
 We each share a common call to care for creation and this year, the theme for the season is “Listen to the Voice of Creation.”

-We are pleased to have resources prepared by Caritas Diocese of Brentwood, which can be used very flexibly in your parish, school, or organisation.
+We are pleased to have resources prepared by Caritas Brentwood that can be used flexibly in your parish, school, or organisation.

 Updated resources are available here